2023 Most Popular Online Public Health Bachelor's Degree Schools in North Carolina

 Read full report on Public Health at Appalachian State University

-A rank of #3 on this year’s list means North Carolina A & T State University is a great place for public health students working on their online bachelor’s degree.
+The in-demand online bachelor’s degree programs at North Carolina A & T State University helped the school earn the #3 place on this year’s ranking of the best public health schools in North Carolina.
 NC A&T is a large public school located in the city of Greensboro.

 Women make up 50% of the public health majors at the school.